 It is important for a person charged with a DUI who received medical attention to contact a Charleston DUI lawyer.
 Usually, the lawyer will need that individual to recover all of their medical records as quickly as possible.
 An attorney may also want the defendant to receive a second opinion once they are released from jail.

 Oftentimes, if a person is taken to the hospital after a DUI arrest but before being booked in at the jail, the law enforcement officer involved is going have preconceived notions about whether or not the individual is under the influence.
-That can have an adverse impact in diagnosis by the medical person at the hospital.
+That can have an adverse impact on a diagnosis by the medical person at the hospital.
 An experienced lawyer could schedule an independent evaluation after the fact to achieve a more accurate medical examination.